asahala/DnD5e-CombatSimulator/README.md

 ## Known bugs
 - If a creature has swallowed other creatures and dies, the swallowed creatures end up in the same coordinates.

+## TODO
+- Spell casting
+- Flying and burrowing
+- More creatures
+- Perhaps a more interactive UI (TkInter etc.)